mikependon/RepoDB.NET/pages/tutorials/get-started-mysql.md

 #### Installation

 The library can be installed via Nuget.
-In your Package Manager Console, you can type the codes below.
+In your Package Manager Console, you can type the code snippets below.

 ```csharp
 > Install-Package RepoDb.MySql